 Grilling rockfish gives it a smoky and charred flavor.
 Preheat the grill to medium-high heat.
 Brush the rockfish fillets with olive oil and season with salt, pepper, and any desired spices.
 Place the fish on the preheated grill and cook for about 4-6 minutes per side, depending on the thickness of the fillets.
 Avoid overcooking to keep the fish moist and tender.

-See also How long to cook sweet potato cubes in oven
+See also How to cook udon noodles soup

 3. Pan-frying